 Are you often sleepy and ineffective in the morning?
-Do you feel like using only a part of your brain capacity halfway through the day?
+Do you feel like you are using only a part of your brain capacity halfway through the day?
 Certain morning activities have been shown to reduce sleep inertia and drowsiness.
 These morning routines can help boost your day from the start.
 This lesson offers tips and hints for active and energetic mornings.
-Remember, however, that nothing can make up for a good night’s sleep.
+Remember, however, that nothing can make up for a good night's sleep.

 1. Don't snooze

 Bright light suppresses melatonin production and increases cortisol hormone levels in the bloodstream.
 Morning light also enhances the natural alertness peak evoked by your circadian rhythm.
 If available sunlight is insufficient, try using a bright light lamp.